Virtual Assessments

 Formal assessment tools can be administered virtually because many of the assessment components involve the use of a computer and internet.

 Virtual assessments offer the invaluable opportunity to observe how a child engages with technology, such as computers or tablets, in real time.
-By watching them interact with digital tools, I can gain a deeper understanding of their comfort level, ability to navigate different software or applications, and how they use technology to complete tasks.
+By watching them interact with digital tools, the assessor can gain a deeper understanding of their comfort level, ability to navigate different software or applications, and how they use technology to complete tasks.
 This live interaction reveals key details about their motor skills, cognitive processing, attention span, and potential barriers they may face when using digital devices.

 This direct, firsthand observation allows for a clearer, more nuanced picture of the child’s strengths and challenges with technology, providing more accurate insights into their needs.